Aamir Mehmood Kiani: Electoral success and ministerial positions

 He was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-61 (Rawalpindi-V) in 2018 Pakistani general election.
 He received 105,000 votes and defeated Malik Ibrar Ahmed.

 On 18 August, Imran Khan formally announced his federal cabinet structure and Kiani was named as Minister for National Health Services, Regulations and Coordination.
 On 20 August 2018, he was sworn in as Federal Minister for National Health Services, Regulations and Coordination in the federal cabinet of Prime Minister Imran Khan.
-On 18 April 2019, in mega reshuffle, Prime Minister Imran Khan took his post down due to public pressure of medicine price increase.
+On 18 April 2019, in a mega reshuffle, Prime Minister Imran Khan took his post down due to public pressure of medicine price increase.